iamfaham/PodcastLab/README.md

 2. Sign in with your Google account
 3. Navigate to the API section
 4. Create a new API key
-5. Copy the key and add it to your Hugging Face Space environment variables
+5. Copy the key and add it to your Streamlit Cloud secrets or environment variables

 ## Technical Details